magicvegetable/com.math.Graphs/README.md

 ### Flatpak

-    flatpak-builder build oop.my.graphs.json
+    flatpak-builder build com.math.Graphs.json
-    flatpak-builder --user --install --force-clean build oop.my.graphs.json
+    flatpak-builder --user --install --force-clean build com.math.Graphs.json

 ## Run

-Click on icon with `oop.my.graphs` name.
+Click on icon with `com.math.Graphs` name.
 Or, to run from the command line, use one of the following commands, depending on how the application was installed.
 ```
-flatpak run oop.my.graphs
+flatpak run com.math.Graphs
 ```
 ```
-oop.my.graphs
+com.math.Graphs
 ```

 ## Run tests